 Good News For You:

 Back in those days, I couldn’t answer any of the above seven listed questions without changing the scriptures to make them say what they obviously didn’t say.
-Today it’s easy as “rightly dividing” the word of truth.
+Today it’s easy as “rightly dividing the word of truth."
 If you are saved and don’t have the answers to the above questions, it’s because you don’t know how to “rightly divide.”
 Don’t despair.
 By the grace of God, I can provide the information and the mechanics of “right division” and God the Holy Spirit can enable you to understand and learn.
+In the left sidebar of this website, you will find a listing for "other writings.
+Click on "other writings" and a list of documents will appear.
+Click on these documents to open them.
+If you study these documents you can learn "how to rightly divide the word of truth" which will enable you to answer all of the above questions plus many more.
 “Right division” will cause you to change the way you think about the scriptures.
 But that’s good.
 The truth will set you free to understand bible doctrines that you were never before able to understand.

 Positive/constructive feedback is welcome.
 However, we have no interest in debating anyone concerning the doctrines we teach.
 The information at this website is intended to help those Christians who are positive about learning Bible doctrine.
 If after a thorough investigation of what we teach, you are still in disagreement, we suggest that rather than trying to argue with us, you search out other websites for teachings that are compatible with your viewpoint.